 5 Tips for Pot Turkey Call Maintenance

 Whether your pot-and-peg turkey call is made of glass, aluminum, slate or some other material, general maintenance is necessary to make it last for many hunting seasons.
+Here are five tips to help extend the life of your call:

 Always keep fingers, other oily surfaces and dust off the striking surface.